Dushyant-Mahto/help-desk-ticket-analytics/README.md

 The project uses **Python/Pandas for data cleaning and exploratory analysis** and **Tableau for interactive dashboard development**.

-> **Note:** This README reflects the corrected dataset and recalculated dashboard metrics.
-Earlier drafts of this project used a larger, uncorrected ticket count (66,691) — the figures below supersede those.

 ---

 ## 📌 Project Overview